 8 Food Allergies & Intolerance That Cause Skin Disorders

-Treating and managing any skin disorder to eliminate it or get it under control requires an understanding of the different foods that could be contributing to the problem.
+Treating and managing any skin disorder to eliminate or get them under control requires an understanding of the different foods that could be contributing to the problem.
 Food allergies and intolerance play a huge role in the health and condition of skin.
 As a result, it’s important to know the top 8 food allergies.

 A food allergy is a condition that triggers an immune system reaction that affects several organs in the body.
 In some cases, an allergic reaction can be severe or life-threatening.
 A food intolerance is less serious that a food allergy, but some of the signs and symptoms are the same.